ChillarAnand/avilpage.com/2016/10/why-use-cyanogenmod.md

 With stock android, auto rotate won't work in all directions.
 [Set orientation](https://play.google.com/store/apps/details?id=com.googlecode.eyesfree.setorientation) app is required for that.
 CyanogenMod has inbuilt support for that.

+To adapt mobile display to the time of the day, flux app is required on stock android.
+CyanogenMod has inbuilt option for this.

+To get superuser permissions, I have to root stock android.
+CyanogenMod comes with root permissions.
+To run `adb` as root on stock android, `adbd insecure` app is required.
+CyanogenMod works without it.

 Stock android also doesn't provide any options to customize status bar.
 CyanogenMod has several options to customize it.

-There are several other things where CyanogenMod excels when compared to stock android like inbuilt root, themes, privacy guard e.t.c.
-Excellent customization is the main reason for me to use CyanogenMod.
+There are several other things where CyanogenMod excels when compared to stock android like themes, privacy guard e.t.c.
+However, excellent customization is the main reason for me to use CyanogenMod.